opnfv/vswitchperf/docs/userguide/testusage.rst

 * Vanilla OVS
 * OVS with vhost_user as the guest access method (with DPDK support)
-* OVS with vhost_cuse s the guest access method (with DPDK support)

 The vhost_user build will reside in src/ovs/
-The vhost_cuse build will reside in vswitchperf/src_cuse The Vanilla OVS build will reside in vswitchperf/src_vanilla
+The Vanilla OVS build will reside in vswitchperf/src_vanilla

 To delete a src subdirectory and its contents to allow you to re-clone simply